-A music lover’s heaven in the historical centre of Prague, the boutique Aria Hotel is a breath of fresh air amongst its five star competitors in the city.
+A music lover’s heaven in the historical center of Prague, the boutique Aria Hotel is a breath of fresh air amongst its five-star competitors in the city.

 A crisp modern decor designed by Italian architects Rocco Magnoli and Lorenzo Carmelini welcomes you as you walk through to the lobby.
 What was once the entrance to a courtyard parking lot has been transformed into a wonderful light and spacious area.

 Full of quirky caricatures of some of the most legendary music artists and composers and a lounge style lobby, the Aria’s personal touches immediately make you feel as though you have walked into a large stately home rather than a hotel.

 Following a speedy and friendly checking in experience, you are escorted to your room and are immediately greeted with the sounds of the artist or composer of which your room is named after.

 During our stay, we had the pleasure of sleeping in the Tchaikovsky, a red ochre colored room with the most wonderful view of the adjoining UNESCO World Heritage Baroque Vrtbovska Garden, one of Mala Strana’s best-kept secrets.